apiato/documentation/docs/getting-started/responses.md

 **Includes:**

-Informs the User about what relationships can be include in the response.
+Informs the User about what relationships can be included in the response.
 Example: `?include=tags,user`

 For more details read the `Relationships` section in the [Query Parameters](.././features/query-parameters) page.